 Spend five minutes brainstorming ideas for your next getaway, or even beginning the research required to get your plan up and running.
 This process gives you a concrete sense that you’re not trapped in your current stressful environment.

 Vent some of your frustration online.
-Once you start blogging, you’re sure to find a supportive and fun community that reduces feelings of stress and loneliness—you can even stay anonymous if you prefer.
+Once you start blogging, you’re sure to find a supportive and fun community that reduces the feelings of stress and loneliness.
+You can even stay anonymous if you prefer.

 Yoga is famously relaxing for a reason, and you can do a couple of wonderfully calming stretches in a mere five minutes.
-You’ll feel loose-limbed and chilled out afterwards.
+You’ll feel loose-limbed and chilled out afterward.